jojonki/twitter-profile-changer/README.md

   }
 }
 ```

-2. set your favorite font file in font/.
+1. set your favorite font file in font/.
+1. modify pic/jonki.png to png file what you want to use
+1. modify imagemagick code in app.js

-3. just do it!
+1. just do it!
 ```
 $ node app.js
 ```